Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample00_AuthenticateClient.md

 ## Authenticate with a Shared Access Signature Credential

-Shared access signatures (SAS) are recommended over shared access keys, when RBAC cannot be used.
+Shared access signatures (SAS) are recommended over shared access keys when [RBAC](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-role-based-access-control) cannot be used.
 A shared access signature allows for granular and time-limited access to Service Bus resources.
+The authoritative documentation on generating Service Bus SAS tokens can be found [here](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-sas#generate-a-shared-access-signature-token).

 ```C# Snippet:ServiceBusAuthSasKey
 using var hmac = new HMACSHA256(Encoding.UTF8.GetBytes(key));